 You can find out more about visual impairment on NHS Choices.

 If you have a visual impairment, you may find it more difficult to carry out day to day activities or get out and about.
-You can get useful advice, information and support to help with this from Sight Support Derbyshire.
 We have a contract with Sight Support Derbyshire to provide a rehabilitation and mobility service.
-For more information please see the sight impairment fact sheet attached to this page.
+Information days are delivered around the county offering support and information and Sight Support Derbyshire also co-ordinate and run a mobile resource service.
+For more information, please visit their website or tel: 01332 292262.

 If you have problems with hearing as well as sight, known as 'dual sensory loss', then you can access further information and specialist technical sensory assessment from us.